34 Evaluate Your Learning

 3. What have I learned about my learning and studying strategies that will help me in my next courses?

 By reflecting on feedback and evaluating your learning regularly, you’ll avoid unproductive patterns.
-You’ll take charge of your ongoing growth and development, supporting your success in future courses and in other life endeavours.
+You’ll take charge of your ongoing growth and development, supporting your success in the future.[1][2]

 Try it!